Chinese calendar: Names of months

+Gregorian names for months cannot be used for name-equivalent months in the Chinese calendar; e.g. Dragon Boat Festival, which falls on the fifth day of the fifth month in the Chinese calendar, cannot be written as 5 May.

 Horology

 Horology, or chronometry, refers to the measurement of time.
 In the context of the Chinese calendar, horology involves the definition and mathematical measurement of terms or elements such observable astronomic movements or events such as are associated with days, months, years, hours, and so on.
 These measurements are based upon objective, observable phenomena.
 Calendar accuracy is based upon accuracy and precision of measurements.

 The Chinese calendar is lunisolar, similar to the Hindu, Hebrew and ancient Babylonian calendars.
 In this case the calendar is in part based in objective, observable phenomena and in part by mathematical analysis to correlate the observed phenomena.
 Lunisolar calendars especially attempt to correlate the solar and lunar cycles, but other considerations can be agricultural and seasonal or phenological, or religious, or even political.

 Basic horological definitions include that days begin and end at midnight, and months begin on the day of the new moon.
 Years start on the second (or third) new moon after the winter solstice.
 Solar terms govern the beginning, middle, and end of each month.
 A sexagenary cycle, comprising the heavenly stems (干 (gān)) and the earthly branches (支 (zhī)), is used as identification alongside each year and month, including intercalary months or leap months.
 Months are also annotated as either long (大 (big) for months with 30 days) or short (小 (small) for months with 29 days).
 There are also other elements of the traditional Chinese calendar.